Books Along the Teche Literary Festival: Celebrating New Iberia, Dave Robicheaux's Hometown and Great Southern Writers

 Anyone who is familiar with James Lee Burke and his fictional character, detective Dave Robicheaux, knows of New Iberia and our fascinating blend of heritage, hospitality and history.
 Burke spent his summers in New Iberia with relatives, playing and fishing in the many water holes that populate the area.
 His family’s hometown is clearly very dear to him, as evidenced by the prominent part that his fictionalized version of New Iberia plays in each of his novels.

 The Festival celebrates the literary talent that our area has to offer by highlighting a different Great Southern Writer.
 The author will change each year but the event will feature an accomplished author that calls the south home or explores a unique aspect of our culture.
+Ernest J. Gaines is the featured Great Southern Writer for 2018.
 The symposium will feature an author reading, a discussion, and a question and answer session.
 Join us as we explore the wonder of an area rich in history, culture, and lore.

 Festival Headquarters and Ticket Sales are at Shadows-on-the-Teche Visitors Center,